seek-oss/vocab/README.md

 ## External translation tooling

-Vocab can be used to syncronize your translations with translations from a remote translation platform.
+Vocab can be used to synchronize your translations with translations from a remote translation platform.

 | Platform                                     | Environment Variables               |
 | -------------------------------------------- | ----------------------------------- |